-After data integrity is evaluated, DHCS staff will focus on working with counties to improve data quality, which involves establishing business rules.
+After data integrity is evaluated, DHCS staff will focus on working with counties to improve data quality, which includes establishing business rules.
 Formal data quality reports that specify variables in need of improvement or correction will be developed and provided to counties.
-DHCS continues to works with counties to encourage timely and accurate submission of data to the Client and Services Information System and the Data Collection and Reporting System.
+DHCS continues to work with counties to encourage timely and accurate submission of data to the Client and Services Information System and the Data Collection and Reporting System.
 DHCS efforts will be expanded to encompass the remaining relevant DHCS data systems.
-It is envisioned that it will also be necessary to form a County Information Technology (IT) / Data Workgroup, which will likely be comprised of representatives from CMHDA and its information technology workgroup, to address data quality issues on an ongoing basis.
+It is envisioned that it will also be necessary to form a Data Integrity Workgroup, which will likely be comprised of representatives from CMHDA and its information technology workgroup, to address data quality issues on an ongoing basis.
 Participation by other subject matter experts will be requested by DHCS, as needed.